colgate-cosc301-fall17/hw1/README.md

-# hw1
+# prelab1
-Homework 1: Using the Linux shell
+Pre-lab 1: Using the Linux shell